Coefficient of determination: Interpretation

 R2 is a measure of the goodness of fit of a model.
 In regression, the R2 coefficient of determination is a statistical measure of how well the regression predictions approximate the real data points.
 An R2 of 1 indicates that the regression predictions perfectly fit the data.

 Values of R2 outside the range 0 to 1 occur when the model fits the data worse than the worst possible least-squares predictor (equivalent to a horizontal hyperplane at a height equal to the mean of the observed data).
 This occurs when a wrong model was chosen, or nonsensical constraints were applied by mistake.
 If equation 1 of Kvålseth is used (this is the equation used most often), R2 can be less than zero.
 If equation 2 of Kvålseth is used, R2 can be greater than one.

 In all instances where R2 is used, the predictors are calculated by ordinary least-squares regression: that is, by minimizing SSres.
 In this case, R2 increases as the number of variables in the model is increased (R2 is monotone increasing with the number of variables included—it will never decrease).
 This illustrates a drawback to one possible use of R2, where one might keep adding variables (kitchen sink regression) to increase the R2 value.
-For example, if one is trying to predict the sales of a model of car from the car's gas mileage, price, and engine power, one can include such irrelevant factors as the first letter of the model's name or the height of the lead engineer designing the car because the R2 will never decrease as variables are added and will likely experience an increase due to chance alone.
+For example, if one is trying to predict the sales of a model of car from the car's gas mileage, price, and engine power, one can include probably irrelevant factors such as the first letter of the model's name or the height of the lead engineer designing the car because the R2 will never decrease as variables are added and will likely experience an increase due to chance alone.

 This leads to the alternative approach of looking at the adjusted R2.
 The explanation of this statistic is almost the same as R2 but it penalizes the statistic as extra variables are included in the model.
 For cases other than fitting by ordinary least squares, the R2 statistic can be calculated as above and may still be a useful measure.
 If fitting is by weighted least squares or generalized least squares, alternative versions of R2 can be calculated appropriate to those statistical frameworks, while the "raw" R2 may still be useful if it is more easily interpreted.
 Values for R2 can be calculated for any type of predictive model, which need not have a statistical basis.